FreePYQ logoFreePYQ

 Explanation:

 The key advantage of the parliamentary system is the harmony between the legislature and executive, as the executive (e.g., Prime Minister) is drawn from and accountable to the legislature.
-Option D correctly states this, while A and C overstate executive power, and B incorrectly attributes control to the judiciary, which is independent in this system.
+Option D states this, while A and C overstate executive power, and B incorrectly attributes control to the judiciary, which is independent in this system.

 Question 29